It’s not an official holiday, because Brazil’s signature sipper doesn’t really need one.

 You’ve bought that bottle of cachaça and cooked the perfect meal.
 Okay, so maybe it was a takeout night.
 Either way, film buffs may want to mix in a little “Netflix and chill” with that perfect drink.

 Ready for a little bit of Rio and Carnival?
-Check out the documentary “Samba” from 2014.
+Check out the documentary “Samba”.
 In the film, composer and singer Martinho da Vila guides viewers into the world of this distinct Brazilian musical tradition through his Rio samba school, the Vila Isabel, winner of Carnival 2013.

 So enjoy a nice drink and a nice film – pinga and popcorn – no Uber needed!